Campus Policies and Procedures

 - To allow for proper planning, we advise that space requests be submitted at least 4 weeks prior to the event.

-- For any conference center spaces, a space request submitted with less than 2 weeks prior to the event will not be processed.
+- Any conference center spaces, Residence Life, or classroom space request submitted with than 2 weeks prior to the event will not be processed.
 Conference Center spaces include Brookens Auditorium, all PAC Lettered Rooms, Sangamon Auditorium Lobby, PAC Annex (old bookstore), PAC Councourse and Food Emporium.

-- Space requests for other campus areas including the Student Center, Student Life Large and Small Conference Room, SOC Lounge, Diversity Center, LRH Great Room, SLB Gym, Housing Commons, and SLB Multipurpose Room may be submitted with less than 2 weeks notification.
+- Space requests for other campus areas including the Student Center, Student Life Large and Small Conference Room, SOC Lounge, Diversity Center, SLB Gym, and SLB Multipurpose Room may be submitted with less than 2 weeks notification.
 Student Life and the coordinating department will strive to accommodate all requests if the space is available and staffed.

 - Space Requests submitted with less than 7 working days notification will have to use the space “as is” meaning that a set up can not be submitted.